Turo

 Over the years, Turo hosts have enabled people to book just about any car, just about anywhere.
 They’ve opened doors to unforgettable weekend getaways and once-in-a-lifetime adventures.

 Now, there’s a growing trend for something new: longer bookings of 30 days or more.
-This shift presents an exciting opportunity for hosts to maximize the number of days their vehicles are booked, while tapping into demand from a new and growing guest segment.
+This shift presents an exciting opportunity for hosts to maximise the number of days their vehicles are booked, while tapping into demand from a new and growing guest segment.

 Evolving to meet a new demand